-The project is kindly supported by the National Lottery
+The project has been kindly supported by the National Lottery.

-Knowing You is a photography project working with women of different faiths and backgrounds living in White City to inspire bonding and community cohesion.
+Knowing You is a Photography and Storytelling project working with women of different faiths and backgrounds living in White City to inspire self expression, bonding and community cohesion.

 Youths on W12 – Photojournalism Hub Photography Exhibition